aavash07/finance-app/README.md

 - On Windows, ensure Tesseract is installed and `pytesseract` can find it.
 Set env `TESSERACT_CMD` if needed.
 - If using SQLite for quick try, update `DATABASES` in `settings.py` accordingly.

-### Cleaning generated files

-On Windows, you can purge caches and build artifacts with:

 ```
 powershell -ExecutionPolicy Bypass -File scripts/clean.ps1